 In 2001, residents were asked for their views on the St Neots Market Town Transport Strategy.
 Walking and cycling improvements were felt to be important for a growing town and proposals for both a southern and northern foot and cycle bridge were supported.
-The southern Willow Bridge was opened in 2011, providing a safe, direct and accessible link to encourage more journeys by foot and bike.
+The southern Willow Bridge opened in 2011, providing a safe, direct and accessible link to encourage more journeys by foot and bicycle.

 In 2017 and 2018, we conducted public consultations asking St Neots residents to have their say on:

 Based on results, it was decided to locate the new foot and cycle bridge to the north of the Town Bridge in St Neots.
 It will provide a link from Regatta Meadow to the west and Priory Lane to the east.
 The chosen design is a suspension bridge.